 - DURABLE YET BREATHABLE: The Men’s PhD Outdoor Light Crew Socks are designed with Indestructawool technology for exceptional durability and comfort.
 The body-mapped mesh zones featured on these socks offer added breathability for all-day wear.

 - LIGHT CUSHION: The lightly cushioned bottom on the Men’s PhD Outdoor Light Crew Socks allows you to wear these performance socks on various trails and road terrains without discomfort.
-Whether you are biking, running, skiing, or hiking, these socks will provide you with padded comfort during any season.
+These socks will provide you with padded comfort during any season.

 - CARE INSTRUCTIONS: Comprised of 49% Merino Wool, 46% Nylon, and 5% Elastane, the Men’s PhD Outdoor Light Crew Socks should be machine washed inside out in warm water and tumble dried on low.
 These socks should not be bleached, ironed, or dry cleaned.